 Git Workflow

-Added by Knödlseder Jürgen almost 12 years ago
+Added by Knödlseder Jürgen about 12 years ago

 I started this thread to get a clearer view about the Git workflow that we should adopt for the development of GammaLib (and ctools).